VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/README.md

 - **Chapter 1 - Windows NT Basics**: We take a look at the basics of Windows NT architecture that are necessary for this workshop.

-- **Chapter 2: Windows OS System Calls**
-     - What are system calls in general and why are the neccessary in Windows OS?
+- **Chapter 2 - Windows OS System Calls**: What are system calls in general and why are the neccessary in Windows OS?

-- **Chapter 3: Concept of Direct Syscalls**
-    - What are direct syscalls, how do they work and why have they been used by red teamers?
+- **Chapter 3 - Concept of Direct Syscalls**: What are direct syscalls, how do they work and why have they been used by red teamers?

 - **Chapter 4: Win32-APIs**
      - We will create a shellcode dropper based on the Win32 APIs (high level APIs) and we will also analyse it.